 The watershed area is highlighted when you click on the circle sensor marker.

 How do I access graphs for water quality data?

 Click on a circle water quality sensor marker.
 A graph for Recent Nitrate (NO3-N) + Nitrite (NO2-N) data is shown in the upper left corner of the screen [SCREEN SHOT].
 Click on More Data to access the other available recent data parameters.
-For data beyond the 15-day window please contact Chris Jones or Carrie Davis.
+For data beyond the 15-day window please contact Chris Jones.

 How is water quality data used?

 Water quality data is used to assess the condition of Iowa streams, quantify the effectiveness of conservation practices, and track progress toward water quality improvement goals.